In order to accommodate MOTA Day, the Southwest Museum will be closed on Saturday May 21.

 Preservation Project Details

-The Collections Management and Conservation team involved in the project works daily to safely rehouse and conserve each object.
-Our staff has established a process to preserve these artifacts, which consists of cleaning, condition reporting, photographing, stabilizing objects in fragile condition, storage mounting, housing, and mitigating pest activity, if necessary.
+The Autry's Collections Management and Conservation team involved in the project safely rehoused and conserved each object.
+Our staff established a process to preserve these artifacts, which consists of cleaning, condition reporting, photographing, stabilizing objects in fragile condition, storage mounting, housing, and mitigating pest activity, if necessary.
 Storage mounts are custom made and unique to individual objects, as the artifacts vary greatly in size, shape, material, and condition.
 The rehousing process helps ensure that objects maintain their present condition, whether they are being handled, moved, or stored.

 Because of these preservation efforts, this culturally important collection can be accessed and shared with American Indian tribes, researchers, and the general public for many generations to come.